-The Conversion to Power/Speed/Agility is where the benefits of the physical training done previously are put to work and is directly dependant on the gains attained during the strength training phase.
+Softball Power Speed Agility, is where the benefits of the physical training done previously are put to work and is directly dependent on the gains attained during the strength training phase.
 The transformation to maximum power, speed endurance and agility is done progressively from year to year with good quality training.

 Definition of Power: